SD Card Partition Recovery

 6. Now, you can choose the partition for recovery.

 If the SD card partition is not appearing on your File Explorer or you cannot access it, this means the SD card partition is lost, deleted, or corrupted.
-You can turn to reliable data recovery software like Disk Drill to recover the SD card partition in such a scenario.
+Also if the SD card doesn’t have a drive letter assigned, it won’t show up in File Explorer.
+Assign a drive letter in Disk Management to fix this.

 The unallocated space on your hard drive is also known as unused or free space.
 Sometimes, the entire storage is unallocated for unknown reasons, which can create problems, and you might need to fix it.
 Follow these steps to fix an unallocated SD card.